ChrisVulpine/prework-study-guide/README.md

 # Prework Study Guide Webpage

 ## Description
+Another test about renaming and moving local and remote files 🦊

 The motivation behind this project was to practice basic HTML CSS and Javascript.
 This project was built in order to posess a collection of information on the topics above on a single page.
 It solves the issue of information overload.
 This page cosolidates the massive amount of information into an easy to use study guide.